 First, be sure that you created your profile with your UCF email as the login (and email), and did not accidentally use your PID or NID.
 Second, be sure to check your junk or spam mail settings.
 Your account should be set to receive emails from and from “@sona-systems.com” and “email@example.com”.
 Make sure you “white list” these addresses/domain names.
 If you do not know how to do this on the specific email program you use, please consult a manual, search online, or call tech support.

 Only students who have created an account on the system will receive study notifications.
 Notifications will go out a week or so before studies are posted.
 They will provide information about the dates of upcoming studies.
 It is recommended that you log into the system and schedule your times as soon after receipt of these emails as possible, as slots tend to fill up quickly.
-It is also advisable that you log into the system regularly, to see if new studies are posted.
+It is also advisable that you log into the system regularly, to see if new studies are posted. **Due to COVID-19, posting and announcement policies of studies may vary.
+In particular, as studies are run online, they are announced and posted at the same time.
+Email notifications will be used for such announcements.

 Be sure to check your junk or SPAM mail settings.
 Your account should be set to receive emails from “@sona-systems.com” and from “firstname.lastname@example.org”.
 Make sure you “white list” this domain name.
 If you do not know how to do this on the specific email program you use, please consult a manual, search online, or call tech support.